Skip to main content

 “Increased retention from 78% to 91% by implementing structured renewal reviews 60 days before expiration.”

 Avoid empty phrases like “strong communication skills.”
-Show how you work: CRM tracking, renewal scheduling, needs assessment scripts, underwriting checks.
+Instead, show how you work, such as using CRM tracking, renewal scheduling, needs assessment scripts, or underwriting checks.

 See what to include